Mission & Story

 We bring the magic of theatre to a greater number of schools each year, providing young people with experiences that empower them with life skills they will value for the rest of their lives.

-The past seven years have changed Portland Playhouse, and the people behind it, irrevocably.
+The past twelve years have changed Portland Playhouse, and the people behind it, irrevocably.
 With gratitude to our neighbors, and with humility for the support they have shown to us, we rededicate ourselves to making the Portland community, and our neighborhood specifically, richer for having the arts in their midst.